NewVistas/ColorConvert3/README.md

 # ColorConvert3
-Library for converting between RGB and RGBW values for use in multicolored LEDs.
+Arduino library for converting between RGB and RGBW values for use in multicolored LEDs.